 That said, the maker will give instructions on how to look after your barbecue properly.
 It may not be your favorite job, but occasional maintenance undoubtedly extends its life.
 As far as general construction is concerned, you do tend to get what you pay for.
 There are plenty of cheap gas BBQ grills around, but thin steel and low-grade components don't make for a long working life.
 Investing a little more will get you a grill that will not only last longer, it will be nicer to use, too.

 One of the big advantages to a gas BBQ grill is easy lighting.
 Push-button electronic ignition should ensure the burners fire up first time, every time.
 Bear in mind the ignition runs off a battery, which will need replacement periodically.

 A temperature gauge should be provided with every grill.
 It's usually mounted on the top of the cover where it's easy to see.

 Warming racks are a big benefit, so you don't have to try to juggle the cooking times of different foods.
 Side burners also add flexibility.

 The latest new idea around barbecuing is "flavor enhancement technology," or something similar.
 The concept is that by circulating juices you can improve the taste of your barbecued food.
-While it might sound like a bit of a gimmick, owner feedback supports our own results — it works.
+While it might sound like a bit of a gimmick, it works.
 It's certainly worth considering.